Cylon-Skin-Job/desloppify/README.md

 Built by developers who got tired of fixing the same bugs over and over.
 This is the system we wish existed when we started.

 No jargon.
 No complexity.
-Just solid standards that make your code better.
+Just solid standards and accumulated knowledge that make your code better.

 ---